teamatldocker/bitbucket/README.md

 >  Starts Crowd and links it to the postgresql instances.
 JDBC URL: jdbc:postgresql://postgres_bitbucket/bitbucketdb

-Thirdly, configure your Crowd yourself and fill it with a test license.
+Thirdly, configure your Bitbucket yourself and fill it with a test license.

 Point your browser to http://yourdockerhost:7990